ETH-PBL/EcoTrack/README.md

    ```

    This command reads battery level data from `testinput.csv`, updates the algorithm, and outputs the results to `testoutput.csv`.

+4. **Check integrity between Python and C**

+   Running `make test` from within the `algorithm` folder will generate test outputs for both, the C and the Python implementation, and compare the two.

 ## Note